Sergen Yalçın: Euro 2000

-FIFA World Cup 2002
+2002 World Cup

 Sergen missed most of 2002 FIFA World Cup qualification due to his dismal performances at club level.
-His transfer to Galatasaray and performances in the UEFA Champions League allowed him back into the team and he featured in the 5–0 thrashing of Austria to qualify for the World Cup.
+His transfer to Galatasaray and performances in the UEFA Champions League allowed him back into the team and he featured in the 5–0 thrashing of Austria to qualify for the 2002 FIFA World Cup.
 Tragically though Sergen had injured himself prior to the tournament and did not feature.

 Euro 2004

-Sergen again wasn't involved in most of the Euro 2004 qualification campaign, but due to his memorable performance against Chelsea, he was selected for the crucial final qualifying match against England.
+Sergen again wasn't involved in most of the UEFA Euro 2004 qualification campaign, but due to his memorable performance against Chelsea, he was selected for the crucial final qualifying match against England.
 It was his final match for Turkey, which ended 0–0.
 Due to injury, he did not feature in the play-off ties against Latvia as Turkey were defeated.